AB-455

 Key Takeaways

-• Requires home sellers to disclose any known tobacco smoke residue or history of smoking on the property.
+• Requires home sellers to disclose any known tobacco smoke residue or history of smoking on the property to buyers.

 • Mandates the addition of thirdhand smoke information to the state's environmental hazards guide for homeowners.